Navy SEALs (film): Filming

 Principal photography began on 18 September 1989 in Virginia Beach and near Naval Station Norfolk, in Norfolk, Virginia.

 In November 1989, filming moved to Southern Spain, utilizing the Mediterranean ports of Tarifa, Cádiz, and Cartagena.
 The Spanish Navy provided submarines, battleships and helicopters, whereas the Spanish Army provided tanks, APCs and background actors.
-Chosen because of its Moorish Revival architecture, Cartagena's old inner city stood in for Beirut, Lebanon.
+Chosen because of its Moorish Revival architecture, Cartagena's old inner city stood in for war-torn Beirut, Lebanon.
 Teague used up to seven camera crews filming simultaneously in several action scenes.

 Lewis Teague said "There's a lot of comparison to military movies like Top Gun but this one has a harder edge."

 Feigen wrote "Lewis had insisted on a director of photography of his choosing, and the scenes were dull and lifeless."
 She claims Orion wanted to replace Teague but instead the studio wound up replacing the director of photography with John Alonzo.
 She claims "It sounded as though the cast and crew were about to mutiny.
 At one point, I heard that Lewis had lost total control.
 Lewis was largely being ignored.
 People were doing their jobs without his direction."

 During previews Feigen says she and Orion executives saw a new ending that had been devised by Teague for the first time, "and were all shocked by it.
 Honoring the main Arab terrorist, thousands of Arabs chanted anti-American bullshit as his corpse was carried on a platform, raised above their heads, through the streets of Beirut.
 We couldn't figure out what Lewis's political message was, nor did we care.
 It was an almost unanimous decision — Lewis was the only dissenting vote — that the scene was out and one of the other three possible endings that they’d shot would be substituted."